Why Do I Sweat So Much When Running? (And What To Do About It)

 Hydration Strategy for Heavy Sweaters

-Once you know your sweat rate, you can build a much smarter hydration strategy.
+Once you understand your sweat rate, you can build a much smarter hydration strategy.

 A common guideline is to replace around 60–80% of sweat loss during exercise.